 Q. Mr. Marks also attacked Speedishuttle’s efforts to attract multilingual employees, testifying that “the languages [of Speedishuttle’s employees] do not reflect any effort to target unserved foreign passengers.
 Rather, it reflects the nationalities or background of people who apply for unskilled and minimum wage jobs in the Seattle area.
 We get applications and hire from the same backgrounds.”
 Exhibit No. ___(WAM-1T), page 9, lines 13-16.
 Do you have any reactions to that comment?

 A. Frankly, I am not sure I understand his comment.
-If Mr. Marks is suggesting Speedishuttle should use the same stereotype he used to identify which drivers are multilingual and which are merely “unskilled labor,” I don’t much care for Mr. Mark’s viewpoint.
+If Mr. Marks is suggesting Speedishuttle should use the same stereotype he used to identify which drivers are multilingual and which are merely “unskilled labor,” I don’t much care for Mr. Marks’ viewpoint.
 Speedishuttle has customers from around the world, and we do what we can to hire drivers and greeters with varied language skills in order to accommodate our customers.
 More importantly, we do not discriminate amongst customers in the way Mr. Marks appears to be suggesting we should.
 We try our best to serve as many foreign language customers as we can.
 If Shuttle Express wants to discriminate on the basis of hiring or service of customers, that is their prerogative, but is decidedly not a policy we have or would ever adopt.

 Q. Mr. Marks also appears to suggest that Speedishuttle proposed to serve only multilingual passengers.
 Did Speedishuttle ever propose in its application or through its application hearing testimony to reserve its service for only multilingual passengers, or any other limited subset of the general public?

 A. We certainly did not.
 As I discussed earlier, Speedishuttle proposed to provide an upscale shared ride service which would provide additional service features not available from the other providers in the territory for which we applied.
 The multilingual services we discussed were only one component of those service features.
 Frankly, I wonder whether Mr. Marks understands that what he portrays our service was supposed to be and how it was to be implemented appears to be illegal.
 Does he actually propose we use a language and/or a visual test for our passengers to ensure they all speak a foreign language?
 Should we pick and choose acceptable passengers on that basis?
-That clearly seems to suggest we discriminate against passengers on the basis of national original, not to mention violates the basic obligations of a common carrier, and that was certainly not what Speedishuttle ever proposed to provide.
+That clearly seems to suggest we discriminate against passengers on the basis of national origin, not to mention violates the basic obligations of a common carrier, and that was certainly not what Speedishuttle ever proposed to provide.
 Speedishuttle proposed to distinguish its service by its features, and the Commission found those features might well appeal to unserved demographics, but that does not mean we would or should be limited to serving the persons who could somehow be identified as finding those features appealing.

 Q. Mr. Marks also suggests that Speedishuttle promised it would focus on Asian language passengers by stating “Thus, walk-up passengers or those who try to book by phone are not receiving any of the promised newly-targeted Asian language services.”
 Exhibit No. ___ (WAM-1T), page 10, lines 15-17.
 Did Speedishuttle promise to provide multilingual service only to Japanese, Chinese or Korean tourists?